ArielGurten/Document-Vector-Indexer/README.md

 - Splits text into chunks using configurable strategies
 - Generates embeddings for each chunk using Google Gemini API
 - Stores chunks, vectors, and metadata in PostgreSQL
-- Designed to support similarity search and RAG-style pipelines
+- Designed as a foundation for semantic search and RAG-style pipelines

 ---